mideind/GreynirEngine/doc/installation.rst

     $ pip3 install reynir

-...or if you want to be able to edit Reynir's source code in-place and perhaps submit pull requests (welcome!) to the project's `GitHub repository <https://github.com/mideind/ReynirPackage>`_:
+...or if you want to be able to edit Greynir's source code in-place and perhaps submit pull requests (welcome!) to the project's `GitHub repository <https://github.com/mideind/ReynirPackage>`_: